bk/wmk/readme.md

   Mako template as a string in the context variable `CONTENT`, along with other metadata.
 A YAML datasource can be specified in the metadata block as `LOAD`;
   the data in this file will be added to the context.
-For further details on the context variables, see below.
+For further details on the context variables, see the "Context variables" section.
 Files that have other extensions than `.md` or `.yaml` will be copied directly over to the (appropriate subdirectory of the) `htdocs` directory.
 This is so as to enable "bundling", i.e. keeping images together with related markdown files.

 - `data`: YAML files for additional metadata.

 - `py`: Directory for Python files.
 This directory is automatically added to the front of `sys.path` before Mako is initialized, meaning that Mako templates can import modules placed here.
-Implicit imports are possible by setting `mako_imports` in the config file (see below).
+Implicit imports are possible by setting `mako_imports` in the config file (see the "Configuration file" section).
+  There are also two special files that may be placed here: `wmk_autolaod.py` in your project, and `wmk_theme_autoload.py` in the theme's `py/` directory.
+If one or both of these is present, wmk imports a dict named `autoload` from them.
+This means that you can assign `PREPROCESS` and `POSTPROCESS` page actions by name (i.e. keys in the `autoload` dict) rather than as function references, which in turn makes it possible to specify them in the frontmatter directly rather than having to do it via a shortcode.
+(For more on `PRE-` and `POSTPROCESS`, see the "Site and page variables" section).

 - `assets`: Assets for an asset pipeline.
 Currently this only handles SCSS/Sass files in the subdirectory `scss`.
 They will be compiled to CSS which is placed